npo-poms/poms-parent/README.md

 # The POMS ecosystem

 This is the poms parent.
-This is the parent pom of the several projects in the poms ecosystem.
+This is the parent pom of the several projects in the poms ('Publieke Omroep Media Services') ecosystem, which are used by dutch public broadcasters.

 We use the `pom.xml` of this project to synchronize versions of dependencies.

 This README serves as a general description of the different systems that this envolves